Skip to main content

 Government-insured mortgages include FHA (Federal Housing Administration), VA (Veterans Affair) or USDA (United States Department of Agriculture).
 The government issues these mortgages to help and incentivize certain groups, like veterans or those living in a rural area, to buy a home.
 The advantages (and disadvantages) of government-insured loans vary greatly, and it's important to understand that not every government-loan is available to every individual.
 If you're interested in buying a home, then an experienced mortgage lender should be able to explain what (if any) government loans may be right for you AND what it could mean for your financial situation down the road.

 Note: Borrowers can still apply for government-issued mortgages with banks, credit unions, and mortgage companies.
 You do not need to apply for a VA, FHA, USDA or other government-insured mortgage directly with the government.
-Because WaFd Bank does not sell our loans to other banks or the government, meaning all the mortgages that we make stay on our books, we do not offer government-issued mortgages.
+Because WaFd Bank is primarily a portfolio lender, we prefer to keep loans on our books so we're always there to work with our clients.
+Because of this, we do not offer government-issued mortgages.

 Conventional mortgages refer to loans that are not backed by the federal government.

-Many banks or credit unions that issue mortgages to borrowers sell their conventional mortgages on the “secondary market”.
-Not the case at WaFd Bank.
+Many banks or credit unions that issue mortgages to borrowers sell their conventional mortgages on the "secondary market".
+Not the case at WaFd Bank, since we like to keep the loans we make.

 When you first apply for a loan, choosing an adjustable rate or a fixed rate mortgage will be one of your first decisions.